International Vaccine Institute opens hub in Stockholm

 In 2022, IVI established a regional office in Stockholm - its first outside Korea.
 The regional office brings IVI into the heart of the Stockholm-Uppsala life science cluster, an international community comprising five universities (including the world-leading Karolinska Institute), three university hospitals and an ever-growing number of life science companies.

 "The choice of Sweden, a long-term, reliable, and consistent partner of the International Vaccine Institute, for our first overseas office was easy.
-Thanks to Invest Stockholm, the important practical aspects of basing an international organization in a new country and a new city were facilitated – easing the work of establishing our European hub," says Dr Jerome Kim, Director General of IVI.
+Thanks to Stockholm Business Region, the important practical aspects of basing an international organization in a new country and a new city were facilitated – easing the work of establishing our European hub," says Dr Jerome Kim, Director General of IVI.

 "Sweden has been a strong supporter of IVI for nearly two decades so that we were certain that the commitments made by the government could be relied upon – reliability, familiarity, and commitment are key factors in risk reduction, and therefore, growth.